sclemson/Crunch/README.md

 ## Project Overview
 _Crunch_ is a light-hearted number-guzzling app that was pair coded (with [Milo Bedini](https://github.com/milobedini)) over two days.
 We used React to create the project which consumed four endpoints from an external API.

+## The Brief
+The brief required our app to:
+- Consume a public API.
+- Feature several components.
+- Use a router (if applicable).

+## First Steps
+Our initial conversations centred around the sort of API we should use and the type of app that we wanted to create.
+We found the [Numbers API](http://numbersapi.com/#42) and were both excited about the number of different potential endpoints that we could use as well as being genuinely interested in the content of the API.
+We decided to focus on the following end points:

+- GET a series of year facts, each using a year.
+- GET a number fact, using an integer.
+- GET a date fact, using a day and a month.
+- GET a math fact, using an integer.

+Our MVP was to successfully access the API as above but with the year fact only taking one input.
+As with our previous project, we also built in ‘nice-to-have’ goals, one of which was the year facts taking a series of inputs from the user.
+From here, we proceeded to wire-frame the project and write some pseudocode ahead of starting the actual build.

 ## Deployed -> [Crunch](https://crunch-app.netlify.app/)
 [![Netlify Status](https://api.netlify.com/api/v1/badges/bedb34ed-f10e-4570-ae3b-dc566b1c18ad/deploy-status)](https://app.netlify.com/sites/crunch-app/deploys)